 16. Meta Tag

-Meta tag is the umbrella term that covers meta descriptions and meta keywords.
+A meta tag is the umbrella term that covers meta descriptions and meta keywords.
 A meta description is a short description (up to 300 characters) that displays below the site’s title in search engine results.
 It gives browsers relevant information before deciding to click the link, similar to a menu at a restaurant.

 Meta keywords are specific words that describe and categorize a particular piece of content, which search engines use to rank the content accordingly.
 Meta keywords are no longer a ranking factor with most search engines.
 Search engines use meta tags in order to rank and gain insight into the content of a site.